JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

 ```

 #### Offline RL Algorithms
-We used the existing algorithms and hooks to train the offline RL algorithm to create datasets in several environments (such as CartPole, Pendulum) for training.
-This work can guide the subsequent development of package RLDataset.jl, for example:
+We used the existing algorithms and hooks to train the offline RL algorithm to create datasets in several environments (such as [CartPole](https://juliareinforcementlearning.org/docs/rlenvs/#ReinforcementLearningEnvironments.CartPoleEnv-Tuple{}), [Pendulum](https://juliareinforcementlearning.org/docs/rlenvs/#ReinforcementLearningEnvironments.PendulumEnv-Tuple{})) for training.
+This work can guide the subsequent development of package ReinforcementLearningDataset.jl, for example:
 ```julia
 gen_dataset("JuliaRL-CartPole-DQN", policy, env)
 ```

 ##### Benchmark
-We implemented and experimented with offline DQN (in discrete action space) and offline SAC (in continuous action space) as benchmarks.
+We implement and experiment with offline DQN (in discrete action space) and offline SAC (in continuous action space) as benchmarks.
 The performance of offline DQN in Cartpole environment:

 \dfig{body;JuliaRL_OfflineDQN_CartPole.png}